As a parent you've a responsibility to look after the growth, health and welfare of your child.

 Parental Responsibilities and Rights

-If you have Parental Responsibilities and Rights (PRRs), you can make major decisions about your baby, such as:
+If you have Parental Responsibilities and Rights (PRRs), you can make major decisions about your baby, like:

 - where they live

 - what school they go to

-PRRs are automatically given to baby's mother.
-For your baby’s father to have the same responsibilities and rights:
+PRRs are automatically given to a baby's mother.
+If you're the child's biological father you'll have parental responsibilities and rights if you: